 Finding a familiar area is also a good idea, especially for beginners, as this will make it easier to navigate and you will already be aware of what to expect from your location.

-Having the right camping gear is important for any camping trip, but when you are camping off-grid and the amenities around you are already limited, there is even more to think about:
+Having the right camping gear is important for any camping trip, so, make sure you have your own camping checklist but when you are camping off-grid and the amenities around you are already limited, there is, even more, to think about:

 - Outdoor lighting: When you are relaxing in the evening or during midnight trips outside to the toilet, lighting will be super important for your own safety.
-LED lights are a low-power option that provide illumination and can be battery or solar powered.
+LED lights are a low-power option that provides illumination and can be battery or solar-powered.

 - Water filter: We will discuss the issues related to water in more detail below, but a water filter is a great emergency piece of kit to have if you can’t find a water source.